mriot/diarium/DIARIUM.md

   - Promises + Async / Await
   - Object destructuring
   - Spread operator
-- Using a JS linter (eslint) with a (slightly) customized styleguide from Airbnb
+- Using a JS linter (eslint) with a (slightly) customized styleguide
 - How hard it is to find a good WYSIWYG-Editor